-In Denmark, the Act on the Prohibition of Differences of Treatment in the Labour Market etc. prohibits discrimination and harassment on the grounds of race, color of skin, religion or belief, political affiliation, sexual orientation, age, disability or national, social or ethnic origin.
+In Denmark, the Act on the Prohibition of Differences of Treatment in the Labour Market etc. prohibits discrimination and harassment on the grounds of race, colour of skin, religion or belief, political affiliation, sexual orientation, age, disability or national, social or ethnic origin.
 An employer may not subject workers or applicants for vacant jobs to differences of treatment in their appointment, dismissal, transfer, promotion or in respect of pay and working conditions.

 Direct and indirect discrimination are prohibited in the Danish labour market

 Choose your local municipality in order to see information and online services that apply to you